evocount/ember-amcharts/README.md

 Limitations:

-- While changes `obj`, `property` and `value` will be correctly applied, only the value at the original combination `obj` / `property` is restored upon component destruction.
+- While changes to `obj`, `property` and `value` will be correctly applied, only the value at the original combination `obj` / `property` is restored upon component destruction.

 #### AmChartOn